disrpt/sharedtask2023/README.md

 *Note about MWE*..............
 --->

+## Directories

+The shared task repository currently comprises the following directories (to be extended as the task progresses):

+  * data - individual corpora from various languages and frameworks (**for now, data samples**).
+    * Folders are given names in the scheme `LANG.FRAMEWORK.CORPUS`, e.g. `eng.rst.gum` is the directory for the GUM corpus, which is in English and annotated in the framework of Rhetorical Structure Theory (RST).
+    * Note that some corpora (eng.rst.rstdt, eng.pdtb.pdtb, tur.pdtb.tdb, zho.pdtb.cdtb) **do not contain text** or have some documents without text (eng.rst.gum) and text therefore needs to be reconstructed using `utils/process_underscores.py`.
+  * utils - **COMING SOON** scripts for validating, evaluating and generating data formats.
+The official scorer for segmentation and connective detection is `seg_eval.py`, and the official scorer for relation classification is `rel_eval.py`.

+See the README files in individual data directories for more details on each dataset.

+## Surprise language

+At the release of the test data, a surprise language dataset will be added!
+We will disclose the language for this future corpus soon, to allow teams to be ready.

 ## Submitting a System

 Systems should be accompanied by a regular workshop paper in the ACL format, as described on the CODI workshop website.
 During submission, you will be asked to supply a URL from which your system can be downloaded.
 If your system does not download necessary resources by itself (e.g. word embeddings), these resources should be included at the download URL.
 The system download should include a README file describing exactly how paper results can be reproduced.
 Please do not supply pre-trained models, but rather instructions on how to train the system using the downloaded resources and **make sure to seed your model** to rule out random variation in results.
 For any questions regarding system submissions, please contact the organizers.